 Dancing cyborgs: Japanese researchers develop robot arms to 'unlock creativity'

+TOKYO — What would society look like if cyborg body parts were freely available for use like roadside rental bicycles?
+Professor Masahiko Inami's team at the University of Tokyo have sought to find out by creating wearable robotic arms.

-TOKYO : What would society look like if cyborg body parts were freely available for use like roadside rental bicycles?
-Masahiko Inami's team at the University of Tokyo have sought to find out by creating wearable robotic arms.
+TOKYO — What would society look like if cyborg body parts were freely available for use like roadside rental bicycles?
+Professor Masahiko Inami's team at the University of Tokyo have sought to find out by creating wearable robotic arms.

-Inami's team is developing a series of technologies rooted in the idea of "jizai", an Japanese term that he says roughly denotes autonomy and the freedom to do as one pleases.
+Prof Inami's team is developing a series of technologies rooted in the idea of "jizai", a Japanese term that he says roughly denotes autonomy and the freedom to do as one pleases.

 A promotional video for the "Jizai Arms" shows two ballet dancers performing a routine with robotic arms protruding from their backs and torsos — human and machine moving in concert.
 The dancers ultimately embrace, cyborg arms included.